Auckland is at Alert Level 3, which means some changes to our sites. Find out more. As always, we're here if you need us.

 Birthcare is located at 20 Titoki Street in Parnell, less than a five-minute drive from Auckland City Hospital.

 You will need to register with Birthcare before the birth of your baby.
-Ask Birthcare or your LMC for a registration form or complete registration online at the Birthcare website.
+Ask Birthcare or your LMC for a registration form.

 Pain relief options available at Birthcare include portable entonox and pethidine via injection.
 As Birthcare is a primary birthing hospital, they do not offer epidurals or caesarean sections.

 Sixty percent of women birthing at Birthcare use water for pain relief.
 You may also choose to give birth in the water.